Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 They often end up trying to ‘flatline’ their glucose variability by avoiding all carbs and sometimes even protein while prioritising fat, which often leads to energy toxicity.

-We’ve seen many people from a hardcore keto or carnivore background strategically apply these fast-acting carbs to boost their glucose when they’re below their normal based on the guidance of our Data-Driven Fasting app.
-They often see experience greater satiety and restart their weight loss results.
+We’ve seen many people from a hardcore keto or carnivore background strategically apply these fast-acting carbs to boost their glucose when it’s below normal, based on the guidance of our Data-Driven Fasting app.
+They often experience greater satiety and restart their weight loss results.

 But—as always, with extremes—if you focus on fast-acting sugar to the nth degree and minimise protein because ‘it is stressful, inefficient, and increases glucagon’, we end up with a pretty crappy nutrient-poor diet.